KevinStigma/RayTracer/README.md

 # RayTracer
-It's a raytracer I implement.It is in the stage of programming now.
-I have implemented the Monte Carlo Path Tracing for the project of course:
+It's a raytracer I implement.I have implemented the Monte Carlo Path Tracing for the project of course:
 Advanced Computer Graphics of Zhejiang University.
 It is the scenes I rendered:
 **Scene1, 10000 sampling**